 11.8.5 Schedule E: Subgrants and Subcontracts.
 Schedule E shall identify grants and contracts with other entities to carry out a portion of the Applicant's responsibility under the Perkins Leadership Grant.
-It should not include vendor contracts, which belong under Schedule F: Operating Expenses, Services, Books, and Supplies.

 All procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition.
-Applicant shall follow a formal procurement process including a bidding process when using a subcontract and should follow compliance with suspension and debarment by performing a verification check including an Excluded Parties List System (EPLS) verification, collecting a certification from the entity, and adding a clause with specific terminology to address suspension and debarment requirements
+Applicant shall follow a formal procurement process including a bidding process when using a subcontract and should follow compliance with suspension and debarment by performing a verification check including an Excluded Parties List System (EPLS) verification, collecting a certification from the entity, and adding a clause with specific terminology to address suspension and debarment requirements.

-- §2CFR 215.43 requires that "all procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition") - §2CFR 215.46 Procurement records and files for purchases in excess of the small purchase threshold shall include the following at a minimum:

-(a) Basis for contractor selection;

-(b) Justification for lack of competition when competitive bids or offers are not obtained; and

-(c) Basis for award cost or price.
+- 2CFR 215.43 requires that "all procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition" - 2CFR 215.46 Procurement records and files for purchases in excess of the small purchase threshold shall include the following at a minimum: - (a) Basis for contractor selection; - (b) Justification for lack of competition when competitive bids or offers are not obtained; and - (c) Basis for award cost or price.

-All travel, equipment and other inventoried items purchased by the subgrantee or subcontrantee shall meet the same requirements as those for the Awarded Applicant.
-All work of the subgrantee and subcontractee shall be on a reimbursement basis only.
+All travel, equipment and other inventoried items purchased by the sub-grantee or subcontrantor shall meet the same requirements as those for the Awarded Applicant.
+All work of the sub-grantee and subcontractor shall be on a reimbursement basis only.

-All executed subgrants and subcontracts shall be on file with the Awarded Applicant.
+All executed sub-grants and subcontracts shall be on file with the Awarded Applicant.

-Entry Format: The campus (if applicable), program or activity for which a subgrantee or subcontractee is being used, the name of the subgrantee or subcontractee, a description of and justification for the services provided, and the total cost of those services.
+Entry Format: The campus (if applicable), program or activity for which a sub-grantee or subcontractor is being used, the name of the sub-grantee or subcontractor, a description of and justification for the services provided, and the total cost of those services.